 Areas of Interest

-Scarecrows of Chivalry: English Masculinities after Empire, University of Virginia Press, Spring 2013, forthcoming
+Scarecrows of Chivalry: English Masculinities after Empire, University of Virginia Press, 2013.

-"'Frail, and so full of fire': The Angry Young Man and Changing Masculinities."
-Companion to British Literature, Vol. 4.
-Eds.
-Bob DeMaria, Hesong Chang, and Samantha Zacher London: Blackwell Press, forthcoming.
-(Commissioned Book Chapter)
+“‘Frail, and so full of fire’: The Angry Young Man and Changing Masculinities,” The Companion to British Literature, Vol. 4, ed.
+Bob DeMaria, Heesok Chang, and Samantha Zacher (London: Blackwell Press, 2014): 350-375.

 “‘One of those old-type natural fouled-up guys’: The Belated Englishman in Philip Larkin’s poetry,” Textual Practice 23: 3 (June 2009) 373-396.

 “‘An Orphaned Manliness: The Pukka Sahib and the End of Empire in A Passage to India and Burmese Days,” Studies in the Novel 41: 2 (Summer 2009): 201-223.